New boy names 2019 borrow from popular sounds, span the globe, and bring back some forgotten classics – it’s a little bit of everything.

 I’ve yet to write about Yael, but check back and I’ll update when I do.

 Current US popularity rank: #903

 It sounds like Zakai might have been clipped from Hezekiah or invented from Zachariah.
 Not so.
 There’s a minor Old Testament figure named Zakai (or Zaccai or Zakkai.)
 It’s a virtue name, meaning pure.
 But my guess is that Zakai succeeds mainly on sound, a mash-up of long-time favorite Zach and more recent go-to Kai.
-The history is just a bonus.
+If it didn’t exist, we would’ve invented it, so the history is just a bonus.